SS: Love - the old fashioned way

 When the call is over he looks towards the Aman sat in one of his office chair.
 “Cut the last meeting short we’re going on a road trip.”

 “What to Raizada house?
 Er why” Aman raises an eyebrow.

 “No” Arnav says not quiet sure how to explain.

-Edited by jagrutid - a day ago
+Edited by jagrutid - 22 days ago

 Note: This is for all those who want to read some romance but with a slight innocence of old fashioned attached to it.
 Just a couple of chapters to start with.